Azure-Samples/ms-identity-python-desktop/2-Call-MsGraph-WithUsernamePassword/README.md

 products:
   - azure-active-directory
   - office-ms-graph
-description: "Python daemon console app using MSAL Python to get an access token and call Microsoft Graph (client secret variation)."
+description: "Python app using MSAL Python to get an access token and call Microsoft Graph."
 ---

-# A simple Python daemon console application calling Microsoft Graph with its own identity (client certificate variation)
+# A simple Python application calling Microsoft Graph with a token acquired by  a username and password

 ## About this sample

 ### Overview

-This sample application shows how to use the [Microsoft identity platform endpoint](http://aka.ms/aadv2) to access the data of Microsoft business customers in a long-running, non-interactive process.
-It uses the [OAuth 2 client credentials grant](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-client-creds-grant-flow) to acquire an access token, which can be used to call the [Microsoft Graph](https://graph.microsoft.io) and access organizational data.
+This sample application shows how to use the [Microsoft identity platform endpoint](http://aka.ms/aadv2) to access the data of Microsoft customers.

 The app is a Python Console application.
-It gets the list of users in an Azure AD tenant by using `Microsoft Authentication Library (MSAL) for Python` to acquire a token.
+It displays the organizational user's profile information.
+The user is hardcoding a username and password into the configuration to accomodate legacy processes.

 ## Scenario

 The console application:

 - gets a token from microsoft identity platform with a username and password
-- and then calls the Microsoft Graph /users endpoint to get the list of user, which it then displays (as Json blob)
+- calls the Microsoft Graph /me endpoint to get a profile

 >>>The username password flow samples are provided to satisfy specific niche, legacy purposes.
 This flow is not recommended for use.
+This flow is banned for personal accounts.

 ## How to run this sample